T-Ray (comics): Fictional character biography

+Returning home, Deadpool tries to find support with his friends Blind Al and Weasel, but he's unable to find Weasel at the Hellhouse.
+T-Ray appears and challenges Deadpool for a fight.
+Recent events have destroyed Deadpool's tenuous grip on his sanity and T-Ray, revealing his formidable magical abilities, defeats him with ease.
+T-Ray leaves Deadpool broken in both body and spirit.

 Over the next few months, Deadpool rebuilds his confidence and sanity, but shortly afterwards he starts to have hallucinations of a woman.
 He finally finds out her identity after some unorthodox treatment by Doctor Bong that she is Mercedes Wilson, his thought-deceased wife.
 Deadpool meets up with Mercedes in Georgia.
 T-Ray returns, crucifies one of Deadpool's friends on the Hellhouse front steps and kidnaps Mercedes.
 He issues a challenge to Deadpool and Deadpool accepts.

-During their confrontation T-Ray claims that Deadpool is not Wade Wilson at all: T-Ray is the real Wade Wilson.
+During their confrontation, T-Ray claims to be the real Wade Wilson.
 T-Ray tells the story of Wade and Mercedes Wilson, a teacher and his wife living a happy life until a wounded mercenary called Jack shows up.
 Jack is nursed back to health by the Wilsons, but turns on them, killing Mercedes and taking Wade's identity to hide from his previous employers.
-Jack has become a broken man though; he could deal with killing Wade, but killing Mercedes is too much for his mind to handle and he starts to believe that he really is Wade Wilson.
+Killing Mercedes is too much for his mind to handle and he starts to believe that he really is Wade Wilson.
 He also starts to train to avenge Mercedes and becomes Deadpool.
-Meanwhile, Jack's former employers find the real Wade Wilson and offer to heal him and train him in exchange for his service as a mercenary.
-Wilson gets into voodoo and magic and becomes T-Ray.
-Furthermore, T-Ray brings back all the people Wade has ever killed from the dead (like he had with Mercedes), which measures in the thousands, to show Wade just how awful of a life he has led.
-Here ends T-Ray's story.

-Deadpool believes the story and nearly loses his mind, but then he starts laughing: it doesn't matter who he is or what he's done in the past, because he's now trying to be a better person.
-In return T-Ray has become consumed with hatred and has become even worse than Deadpool ever was: he resurrected his dead wife, using her as just a tool to punish the man who killed her.
-Mercedes hears the story and powers up Deadpool with her magic, allowing Deadpool to defeat T-Ray.
-Deadpool apologizes to Mercedes, and asks if there are any hard feelings.
-Mercedes says there are, and kicks him in the junk.
-T-Ray gets up, and with Mercedes by his side, goes off to parts unknown saying that Deadpool can keep the name Wade now; he's done with it and doesn't want anything to do with Deadpool anymore.
+The real Wilson trains in voodoo and magic, eventually becoming T-Ray.